 Azalea Festival at Nezu shrine in 2017

 Of course, I should have gotten there earlier.
-But paid work takes priority.
+But work takes priority.
 Telephoning the shrine to ask about the condition of the flowers would also have been a good idea.
 Not checking before I went was silly.
 Doing that might have allowed me to avoid the disappointment I suffered in the end.

 Another thing I realized was that I was still in DSLR shooting mode.
 The Pentax cameras I had in the past came with built-in image stabilization.
 That helped in low-light and slow shutter speed situations.